Practical tips and tools for growing a business

 Alternatives to venture capital financing

-Another new opportunity in the Baltics is financing the company's development through the co-financing platform capitalia.com.
+Another new possibility in the Baltics is the financing of the company's development through the co-financing platform capitalia.com.
 With the help of such platforms, you can attract the necessary financing without giving the control of the company to the investor.
 Platform financing also has other advantages, such as quick decision-making and fundraising , flexibility and simplicity.

 Before you go to a venture capital fund, clarify your goals.
 How much capital do you need?
 Do you want passive or active investors?
 Are you planning to expand your marketing activities?
 Increase the management team?
 By answering these and other questions, you will have a better understanding of who to turn to for investment capital, be it venture capital , business angel, strategic investor, co-financing platform or something else.